Xiaofei-it/HermesEventBus/README.md

 The event post is based on EventBus and the IPC is based on Hermes, a smart, novel and easy-to-use framework for Android Inter-Process Communication (IPC).

+This library will choose a process as the main process, and regard the other processes as the sub-process.

+Each time an event is posted, the library does the following:

+1. Use the Hermes library to send the event to the main process.

+2. The main process uses EventBus to post the event within the main process.

+3. The main process uses the Hermes library to send the event to all of the sub-processes.

+4. Each sub-process uses EventBus to post the event within itself.

 #Usage

-This library can post events not only within an app but also between distinct apps.
+This library can post events not only within a single app which has more than one process, but also between distinct apps.

 ##Within a single app

-If you only want to post and receive events within a single app, then do the following four steps:
+If you only want to post and receive events within a single app which has more than one process, then do the following four steps:

 ###Step 1